Find your next startup in San Francisco with more signal, less noise

 "The secret of my success is that we have gone to exceptional lengths to hire the best people in the world." - Steve Jobs, Apple

-🤷 Why proven operators join ⚡ dynamism
+🤷 Why startups and former founders request ⚡ dynamism

 "The vast majority of founders don’t spend nearly enough time hiring…you should probably be spending between a third and a half of your time hiring " - Sam Altman, Open AI